-EDA has developed a global approach with three objectives: increasing the overall AAR capacity, reducing fragmentation of the fleet, and optimising the use of assets.
+EDA has developed a global approach with three objectives: increasing the overall AAR capacity, reducing fragmentation of the European fleet, and optimising the use of existing assets and organisations.
 This work has led to four complementary work-strands, on some of which EDA is cooperating closely with other agencies and organisations like OCCAR, the Movement Coordination Center Europe (MCCE) and the European Air Transport Command (EATC).